 - Black diamonds are treated (irradiated or heated) to imbibe that regularity of black color.
 This is a regular practice in the industry and you must know it.
 When you are purchasing a black diamond, you must keep in mind, if it’s a natural black diamond, to be sure they are highly-priced.
 Black diamonds at Genome Diamond are Heated and not irradiated, so they don’t have any bad impact on your body.

 What To Look For In A Black Diamond?

-A smooth surface, a good cut, and a rich color is the minimum requirement of quality natural black diamonds.
+A smooth surface, a good cut, and rich color is the minimum requirement of quality natural black diamonds.
 Even if heated, a black diamond is very much a real diamond, 100% natural.

 - Learn the four C’s of the diamond.
 The four C’s are the ordinary language of diamonds.
 All diamonds are evaluated on the basis of their Color, Cut, Clarity, and Carat Weight.
 Black diamonds are no exception.
-Black diamonds can be single cut (16 facets) or bright cut (57 facets) or may have a fancy shape.
+Black diamonds can be a single cut (16 facets) or bright cut (57 facets) or may have a fancy shape.

 - The minimum requirement is that the surfaces should be polished and the color should be evenly distributed.
 Clarity refers to the presence of inclusions or flaws.
 Grades are AAA, AA+, AA, A, and I1 with AAA being the most excellent.

 - A black diamond should have a glossy, sparkling surface.
 Carat is the weight of a diamond.
 Since the frequency of a black diamond is greater, the black diamond will look smaller than a white diamond.

 - A great number of black diamonds sold in today’s market are not real or authentic.
 They are treated stones, clearly dark brown or very dark green diamonds.
 What’s a real stone then?
 It is difficult to cut and can be much more breakable than other diamonds.